alexeilebedev/openacr/txt/amc.md

 with using algorithms are:

 * Performance cost and complexity cost when using libraries.
-* Difficulting understanding symbol renamings (this happens with the C++ templates or when using macro preprocessors).
+* Difficulty understanding symbol renamings (this happens with the C++ templates or when using macro preprocessors).
   Programmer's attention is a finite resource.
 When the programmer spends this attention in order to understand what a program does, he can no longer confirm its correctness, and the program's runtime behavior becomes more surprising.
 Another word for surprise is bug.
 So when a program doesn't